Accounts payable

-Accounts payable (AP) is money owed by a business to its suppliers shown as a liability on a company's balance sheet.
+Accounts payable (AP) is money owed by a business to its suppliers, shown as a liability on a company's balance sheet.
 It is distinct from notes payable liabilities, which are debts created by formal legal instrument documents.
 An accounts payable department's main responsibility is to process and review transactions between the company and its suppliers and to make sure that all outstanding invoices from their suppliers are approved, processed, and paid.
 The accounts payable process starts with collecting supply requirements from within the organization and seeking quotes from vendors for the items required.
 Once the deal is negotiated, purchase orders are prepared and sent.
 The goods delivered are inspected upon arrival and the invoice received is routed for approvals.
 Processing an invoice includes recording important data from the invoice and inputting it into the company's financial, or bookkeeping, system.
 After this is accomplished, the invoices must go through the company's respective business process in order to be paid.

 Overview

+An accounts payable department is typically located within an organisation's finance function.

-An accounts payable is recorded in the Account Payable sub-ledger at the time an invoice is vouched for payment.
+An account payable is recorded in the Account Payable sub-ledger at the time an invoice is vouched for payment.
 Vouchered, or vouched, means that an invoice is approved for payment and has been recorded in the General Ledger or AP subledger as an outstanding, or open, liability because it has not been paid.
 Payables are often categorized as Trade Payables, payables for the purchase of physical goods that are recorded in Inventory, and Expense Payables, payables for the purchase of goods or services that are expensed.
 Common examples of Expense Payables are advertising, travel, entertainment, office supplies and utilities.
 AP is a form of credit that suppliers offer to their customers by allowing them to pay for a product or service after it has already been received.
 Suppliers offer various payment terms for an invoice.
 Payment terms may include the offer of a cash discount for paying an invoice within a defined number of days.
 For example, 2%, Net 30 terms mean that the payer will deduct 2% from the invoice if payment is made within 30 days.
 If the payment is made on Day 31 then the full amount is paid.
-This is also referred to as 2/10 Net 30.

-In households, accounts payable are ordinarily bills from the electric company, telephone company, cable television or satellite dish service, newspaper subscription, and other such regular services.
-Householders usually track and pay on a monthly basis by hand using cheques, credit cards or internet banking.
 In a business, there is usually a much broader range of services in the AP file, and accountants or bookkeepers usually use accounting software to track the flow of money into this liability account when they receive invoices and out of it when they make payments.
-Increasingly, large firms are using specialized Accounts Payable automation solutions (commonly called ePayables) to automate the paper and manual elements of processing an organization's invoices.
+Increasingly, large firms are using specialized Accounts Payable automation solutions to automate the paper and manual elements of processing an organization's invoices.